-Black mold can be a very serious issue that requires professional mold remediation.
-The significant, underlying water damage requires proper cleanup with safe & effective mold remediation to follow.
+Black mold can be a very serious issue that requires professional toxic mold removal.
+The significant, underlying water damage requires proper cleanup with safe & effective toxic mold remediation to follow.
 Again, mold development of any kind can mean serious property damage.
 It is important for South Jersey homeowners to understand that mold needs to be actively removed to protect your family and your property.

 The Importance of Safe & Effective Toxic Mold Removal